Max-Stevenson/synoptic-project/design.md

 ## Requirement Assumptions
 - Hypothetical First Catering Ltd will be able to modify their front-end service to construct API requests.
+- Additional API routes created for actions not specified in requirements document.
+  - view user account - reasonable assumption that users may want to know their balance before Topping up.
+  - edit account details - reasonable assumption a user may be required to change their personal details.

 ## API design v2.0
 After initial designs were implemented I decided to extract the process of interacting with a user's accountBalance to a separate route.